‘Prison Break’ Season 5: Everything You Need To Know About The Revival

 Prison Break is headed back to television.
 The revival will officially return for Season 5 on Tuesday, April 4.
 Fans of the Fox series are very excited to see where this season will take them, as well as find out the story behind what their favorite characters have been doing in the years since the show ended its run.

 According to TV Guide, there are a few things viewers need to know before watching the Prison Break revival on Tuesday.
-Season 5 will be very reminiscent of past seasons, however there will reportedly be a few twists and turns along the way.
+Season 5 will be very reminiscent of past seasons, but there will reportedly be a few twists and turns along the way.
 Perhaps the biggest shocker of them all is the fact that Michael Scofield is still alive.

 That’s right, after mourning Michael’s death during the Prison Break series finale movie event, fans will now find out that Michael is, in fact, alive.
 Many viewers will remember that Michael “died” saving the love of his life, his wife Sara, by breaking her out of prison.
-However, fans never saw Michael’s body, nor were the let in on any of the details about Michael’s passing following the scene of his death, which we now know was faked.
+However, fans never saw Michael’s body, nor were they let in on any of the details about Michael’s passing following the scene of his death, which we now know was faked.
 The report reveals that the circumstances behind Scofield’s fake death will be very important during the Season 5 revival.
 However, it may take a few episodes before viewers are let in on the what, where, when, why, and how of it all.

 Now is the time to catch up!
 Watch the #PrisonBreak marathon exclusively on AUDIENCE (Channel 239 on Directv or Channel 1144 on U-Verse). pic.twitter.com/EU0XUMhZDp